thesidsridhar/evm2cspr/overview.md

 ## Project Lead

 * Siddarth "Sid" Sridhar
 * Sid interned for Casper in 2021.
-Is now building an EVM on top of Casper with Steve Careaga
+Is now building an EVM on top of Casper with Steve Careaga, co-founder of CasperLabs
 * Cofounded Draper Round Table.
 Worked at top crypto firms like FalconX, Alchemy, and cofounded the CityDAO project.
 * [Link](https://sidsridhar.com/) to his personal website.
 * Has a global syndicate of investors with Tim Draper, Alon Goren, and the Draper Venture Network and has connections to developer shops globally